tjhelton/js-sc/scripts/users/bulk_deactivate_users/README.md

 ## Additional Comments

-The `output.csv` can be filtered for failures and retried if neeeded.
+The `output.csv` can be filtered for failures and renamed to `input.csv` for retries as needed.